Why conduct a patent examiner interview?

 What are the benefits of holding an examiner interview?

-Talking to a USPTO patent examiner enables bilateral communication in the following ways not possible with written responses:
+Talking to a USPTO patent examiner enables bilateral communication in the following ways not possible with written responses.
+Your patent attorney can:

 1. Listen to how the examiner reacts to certain observations and arguments;